nickgillian/grt/README.md

 See the [wiki](https://github.com/nickgillian/grt/wiki) for more details.

 ## GRT Extensions
-There are now several extensions and third party applications that use the GRT as the backend machine learning system, these include:
+There are now several extensions and third-party applications that use the GRT as the backend machine learning system, these include:

 * [ofGrt](https://github.com/nickgillian/ofxGrt): an extension of the GRT for [openFrameworks](http://openframeworks.cc)
 * [ml-lib](https://github.com/cmuartfab/ml-lib), by [Ali Momeni](http://alimomeni.net/) and [Jamie Bullock](http://jamiebullock.com): ml-lib is a library of machine learning externals for Max and Pure Data, designed to work on a variety of platforms including OS X, Windows, Linux, on Intel and ARM architectures.